roma2023/Shell_Implementation/README.md

 ## Getting Started

-To run [Your Shell Name], follow these steps:
+To run the program, follow these steps:

 1. Clone this repository to your local machine: